Signs of Developmental Delay in Children - Baby Chick

 What Causes Developmental Delays?

-• They use one side of their body more often or differently.
+• Using one side of the body more often or differently than the other

-• They have difficulty holding their head up during tummy time at three months.
+• Difficulty holding the head up during tummy time at 3 months

-• They do not show interest in toys or manipulating items with their hands at four months and up.
+• Limited interest in toys or using hands to manipulate objects at 4 months and older

 Talk to Your Doctor